HOrdover/craftlit-cranford/content/🎤017-Mr Harrison-695-Chs1-2.md

 'I had no time to say, "Who is Mrs. Munton?" before we had heard Mrs. Munton was at home, and were following the tidy elderly servant up the narrow carpeted stairs into the drawing-room.
 Mrs. Munton was the widow of a former vicar, upwards of sixty, rather deaf, but, like all the deaf people I have ever seen, very fond of talking; perhaps because she then knew the subject, which passed out of her grasp when another began to speak.
 She was ill of a chronic complaint, which often incapacitated her from going out; and the kind people of the town were in the habit of coming to see her and sit with her, and of bringing her the newest, freshest, tit-bits of news; so that her room was the centre of the gossip of Duncombe - not of scandal, mind; for I make a distinction between gossip and scandal.
 Now you can fancy the discrepancy between the ideal and the real Mrs. Munton.
 Instead of any foolish notion of a beautiful blooming widow, tenderly anxious about the health of the stranger, I saw a homely, talkative, elderly person, with a keen observant eye, and marks of suffering on her face; plain in manner and dress, but still unmistakably a lady.
 She talked to Mr. Morgan, but she looked at me; and I saw that nothing I did escaped her notice.
 Mr. Morgan annoyed me by his anxiety to show me off, but he was kindly anxious to bring out every circumstance to my credit in Mrs. Munton's hearing, knowing well that the town-crier had not more opportunities to publish all about me than she had.

 '"What was that remark you repeated to me of Sir Astley Cooper's?" asked he.
-It had been the most trivial speech in the world that I had named as we walked along, and I felt ashamed of having to repeat it: but it answered Mr. Morgan's purpose, and before night all the town had heard that I was a favourite pupil of Sir Astley's (I had never seen him but twice in my life); and Mr. Morgan was afraid that as soon as he knew my full value I should be retained by Sir Astley to assist him in his duties as surgeon to the Royal Family.
+It had been the most trivial speech in the world that I had named as we walked along, and I felt ashamed of having to repeat it: but it answered Mr. Morgan's purpose, and before night all the town had heard that I was a favourite pupil ***of Sir Astley's*** (I had never seen him but twice in my life); and Mr. Morgan was afraid that as soon as he knew my full value I should be retained by Sir Astley to assist him in his duties as surgeon to the Royal Family.
 Every little circumstance was pressed into the conversation which could add to my importance.

-'"As I once heard Sir Robert Peel remark to Mr. Harrison, the father of our young friend here - The moons in August are remarkably full and bright."
+'"As I once heard ***Sir Robert Pee***l remark to Mr. Harrison, the father of our young friend here - The moons in August are remarkably full and bright."
 If you remember, Charles, my father was always proud of having sold a pair of gloves to Sir Robert, when he was staying at the Grange, near Biddicombe, and I suppose good Mr. Morgan had paid his only visit to my father at the time; but Mrs. Munton evidently looked at me with double respect after this incidental remark, which I was amused to meet with, a few months afterwards, disguised in the statement that my father was an intimate friend of the Premier's, and had, in fact, been the adviser of most of the measures taken by him in public life.
 I sat by, half indignant and half amused.
 Mr. Morgan looked so complacently pleased at the whole effect of the conversation, that I did not care to mar it by explanations; and, indeed, I had little idea at the time how small sayings were the seeds of great events in the town of Duncombe.
 When we left Mrs. Munton's, he was in a blandly communicative mood.

 '"You will find it a curious statistical fact, but five-sixths of our householders of a certain rank in Duncombe are women.
 We have widows and old maids in rich abundance.
 In fact, my dear sir, I believe that you and I are almost the only gentlemen in the place - Mr. Bullock, of course, excepted.
 By gentlemen, I mean professional men.
 It behoves us to remember, sir, that so many of the female sex rely upon us for the kindness and protection which every man who is worthy of the name is always so happy to render."

 'Miss Tomkinson, on whom we next called, did not strike me as remarkably requiring protection from any man.
 She was a tall, gaunt, masculine-looking woman, with an air of defiance about her, naturally; this, however, she softened and mitigated, as far as she was able, in favour of Mr. Morgan.
 He, it seemed to me, stood a little in awe of the lady, who was very _brusque_ and plain spoken, and evidently piqued herself on her decision of character and sincerity of speech.

 '"So this is the Mr. Harrison we have heard so much of from you, Mr. Morgan?
 I must say, from what I had heard, that I had expected something a little more - hum - hum!
 But he's young yet; he's young.
-We have been all anticipating an Apollo, Mr. Harrison, from Mr. Morgan's description, and an Æsculapius combined in one; or, perhaps I might confine myself to saying Apollo, as he, I believe, was the god of medicine!"
+We have been all anticipating an [Apollo, Mr. Harrison, from Mr. Morgan's description, and an Æsculapius](https://en.wikipedia.org/wiki/Asclepius#:~:text=Asclepius%20was%20the%20son%20of,was%20consumed%20by%20the%20fire.) combined in one; or, perhaps I might confine myself to saying Apollo, as he, I believe, was the god of medicine!"

 'How could Mr. Morgan have described me without seeing me?
 I asked myself